 Gemini, Zain and Set

-As Children of the Voice, the Dancers of Shenut echo the love-play of Nuit and Hadit.
+The Dancers of Shenut are the Oracle of the Mighty Gods, echoing the love-play of Nuit and Hadit.
 The 17th path of Gemini issues from Binah, the supernal Eden and Matrix, to reify in Tiphereth, the full beauty and radiant glory of the Sun.
 Thus, the oracle or transmission is fleshed by the divine word or utterance from the Throne of Isis.
 The Eye of Ra the Sun, otherwise Horus, is intimately associated with the goddess Hathoor, who appeared in the previous trump for Taurus, and who is the sovereign of music, song and dancing.

 On the way of return, the 17th path crosses the abysmal threshold of human reason to find its root in the depth, silence and mystery of Binah, sphere of Understanding.